raganwald/raganwald.github.com/index.md

 ### I'm available for work.

-If you are looking for a veteran to play a meaningful role in your breakout success:

-- My résumé is available upon [request][raganwald@gmail.com].
-- My personal email is [raganwald@gmail.com].
-- I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.
+If you are looking for a veteran to play a meaningful role in your breakout success, I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.
+I'm [raganwald@gmail.com].

 ---